Ferdinand Waldo Demara: Impersonations

 Afterwards, Demara served as an orderly in a Los Angeles sanitarium, and served as an instructor in St. Martin's College (now a university) in the state of Washington.
-The FBI captured him, and he served 18 months at the Naval Disciplinary Barracks, San Pedro, California, for desertion.

-After his release he assumed a fake identity and studied law at night at Northeastern University, then joined the Brothers of Christian Instruction in Maine, a Roman Catholic order.
+The FBI captured him and he served 18 months at the Naval Disciplinary Barracks, San Pedro, California, for desertion.
+After his release, he assumed a fake identity and studied law at night at Northeastern University, then joined the Brothers of Christian Instruction in Maine, a Roman Catholic order.

-While at the Brothers of Christian Instruction, he became acquainted with a young Canadian surgeon named Joseph C. Cyr.
-That led to his most famous exploit, in which he masqueraded as Cyr, working as a trauma surgeon aboard HMCS Cayuga, a Royal Canadian Navy destroyer, during the Korean War.
+While there, he became acquainted with a young Canadian surgeon named Joseph C. Cyr.
+That led to his most famous exploit in which he masqueraded as Cyr, working as a ship's doctor aboard HMCS Cayuga, a Royal Canadian Navy destroyer, during the Korean War.
 He managed to improvise successful major surgeries and fend off infection with generous amounts of penicillin.
 His most notable surgical practices were performed on some sixteen Korean combat injuries who were loaded onto the Cayuga.
-All eyes turned to Demara, the only "surgeon" on board, as it became obvious that several of the injured soldiers would require major surgery or certainly die.
-After ordering personnel to transport these variously injured patients into the ship's operating room and prep them for surgery, Demara disappeared to his room with a textbook on general surgery and proceeded to speed-read the various surgeries he was now forced to perform, including major chest surgery.
-None of the soldiers died as a result of Demara's surgeries.
-Apparently, the removal of a bullet from a wounded man ended up in Canadian newspapers.
-One person reading the reports was the mother of the real Joseph Cyr; her son at the time of "his" service in Korea was actually practicing medicine in Grand Falls, New Brunswick.
-When news of the impostor reached the Cayuga, still on duty off Korea, Captain James Plomer at first refused to believe Demara was not a surgeon (and not Joseph Cyr).
-However, faced with the embarrassment of having allowed an impostor into the navy's ranks, Canadian officials chose not to press charges.
-Instead, Demara was quietly dismissed from the Royal Canadian Navy and forced to return to the United States.
-The MASH episode Dear Dad...
-Again included a one time character Captain Adam Casey, likely inspired by Demara's exploits, who performs several surgeries, but turns out not to be a real surgeon.
+All eyes turned to Demara, as several men needed urgent surgery.
+After ordering personnel to transport them to the ship's operating room and prep them for treatment, Demara disappeared to his room with a textbook on general surgery and speed-read the steps for the procedures that lay ahead, including major chest surgery.
+All the men survived.

+Accounts of his heroic efforts ended up in Canadian newspapers, reaching the mother of the real Joseph Cyr, who was quietly practicing medicine in Grand Falls, New Brunswick.
+When news of the impersonation reached the Cayuga, still on station off Korea, Captain James Plomer at first refused to believe them.
+Demara, however, confessed and returned to Canada to face a court-martial.
+Faced with the embarrassment of having allowed an impostor into the Royal Canadian Navy's ranks, a board of enquiry instead chose to quietly dismiss him and force his deportation to the United States.

+The MASH episode "Dear Dad...Again" included a one-time character Captain Adam Casey, likely inspired by Demara's exploits, who performs several surgeries, but turns out not to be a real surgeon.